GoogleChrome/web.dev/src/site/content/en/blog/signin-form-best-practice/index.md

   <figcaption class="w-figcaption">Label and input width is limited when both are on the same line.</figcaption>
 </figure>

-[Add information about `aria-describedby`?]

 ### Use &lt;button&gt;

-Use button elements for button behaviour, to improve accessibility and enable built-in browser functionality.
+Use buttons for buttons!
+Button elements provide accessible behaviour and built-in form submission functionality, and they can easily be styled.
+There's no point in using a div or some other element pretending do be a button.

 Consider disabling the signin button once the user has tapped or clicked it.
 [Many users click buttons multiple times](https://baymard.com/blog/users-double-click-online) even on sites that are fast and responsive.
-That just slows things down and adds to server load.
+That slows down interactions and adds to server load.

 Conversely, don't disable form submission awaiting user input.
+(For example, don't disable the **Sign in** button if users haven't entered their customer PIN.)
 Users may miss out something in the form, then try repeatedly tapping the (disabled) signin button and think it's not working.
-At the very least, if you must disable form submission, tell them what's missing.
+At the very least, if you must disable form submission, prompt the user when they click on the disabled button to explain what's missing.

 {% Aside 'caution' %}
 The default type for a button in a form is `submit`.